mominali12/Urban-Analysis-Using-Satellite-Imagery/README.md

 In this phase we filtered out images containing built structures using deep learning technique called semantic segmentation.

 #### Building Segmentation
 Semantic segmentation is process of labelling each pixel of an image belonging to similar class.
 Village Finder dataset was fed to U-net architecture for training purpose.
-In testing phase, Pakistan’s satellite images data is passed to this model which outputs only those images where buildings are present
+In testing phase, Pakistan’s satellite images are passed to this model which outputs only those images where buildings are present

 <br><br>**Results**<br><br>
 ![](images/Results_phase1.png)